Let me share with you all something that is very personal to me: lately I've really been struggling with faith.

-Maybe I'm still single because God needs me to be single.
+Maybe you're still single because God NEEDS you to be single.

 So can you.

-A letter I recently sent to my mission president and his wife, which I would now like to share with all of you:
+A letter I recently wrote to my mission president and his wife, which I would now like to share with all of you:

 "Dear President and Sister Alba,